Paris Saint-Germain FC ownership and finances: UEFA sanctions and new investors

-UEFA subsequently opened a new Financial Fair Play (FFP) investigation into PSG.
-In June 2018, UEFA cleared the club of breaching FFP rules, but devalued its Qatar-based deals with the Qatar Tourism Authority (QTA), the Qatar National Bank (QNB) and Ooredoo.
-The QTA contract went from €100m to €58m.
-UEFA also warned PSG that the QTA contract would not be taken into account beyond June 2019.
-The club also brought in the €50 million in player sales that UEFA demanded before the end of June 2018 to adjust to FFP.
+In August 2017, PSG activated the €222 million release clause of Barcelona player Neymar, making him the most expensive transfer in football history.
+Later that month, Kylian Mbappé joined PSG from Monaco for €180 million, structured in three installments.
+UEFA subsequently opened a new FFP investigation into PSG.
+In June 2018, UEFA cleared the club of breaching FFP rules but reduced the assessed value of its Qatar-based sponsorship deals from €100 million to €58 million.
+UEFA also stated that the QTA agreement would no longer be taken into account beyond June 2019.
+PSG met UEFA's requirement to generate €50 million in player sales before the end of June 2018.